Corporate GovernanceCorporate Governance

 Information Disclosure Policy is posted on our website.

-[Measures to realize management that is conscious of the cost of capital and stock price] [English disclosure available]
+[Measures to realize management conscious of the cost of capital and stock price]

-The Company strongly recognizes its responsibility to shareholders to place emphasis on capital efficiency and strive to improve shareholder value.
+The Company is strongly aware of its responsibility to shareholders to "emphasize capital efficiency and strive to improve shareholder value."

-The weighted average cost of capital (WACC) for the entire Group is estimated as a capital cost, and WACC is used to make management decisions when evaluating the revenue of existing and new businesses at regular management meetings.
-In particular, as the finance-related business expands steadily, we revenue will examine the revenue of finance services such as lending that involve credit risk, and determine whether they will contribute to the management target of "maintaining an operating profit growth of 25%" in order to optimize our business portfolio.
-We are working to realize management that emphasizes sex and growth potential.
+The weighted average cost of capital (WACC) of the entire Group is estimated as the cost of capital, and WACC is used to make management decisions when evaluating the revenue of existing and new businesses at regular management meetings.
+In particular, as finance-related businesses expand steadily, we will examine the revenue of finance services such as lending with credit risk, and determine whether they will contribute to the management goal of achieving operating profit of 100 billion yen from 2030 to 2031, thereby optimizing our business portfolio revenue We are working to realize management that emphasizes performance and growth.

-In addition, in order to alleviate the information asymmetry between the stock market and the Company and contribute to the reduction of capital costs, management strongly recognizes the importance of appropriate information disclosure and IR activities, and strives to ensure that the Company's growth potential is appropriately and fully evaluated by the market through the improvement of the quality and quantity of such information.
+In addition, in order to alleviate the asymmetry of information between the stock market and the Company and contribute to the reduction of the cost of capital, we strongly recognize the importance of appropriate information disclosure and IR activities as a management unit, and strive to ensure that the Company's growth potential is appropriately and fully evaluated by the market by improving the quality and quantity of such information.

 [Status of Dialogue with Shareholders, etc.]